yugabyte/yugabyte-db/docs/content/latest/explore/observability.md

     weight: 240
 ---

-You can monitor your local YugabyteDB cluster with a local instance of [Prometheus](https://prometheus.io/), the de-facto standard for time-series monitoring of cloud native infrastructure.
-Every YugabyteDB service exposes metrics in the Prometheus format at the `/prometheus-metrics` endpoint.
+You can monitor your local YugabyteDB cluster with a local instance of [Prometheus](https://prometheus.io/), a popular standard for time-series monitoring of cloud native infrastructure.
+YugabyteDB services and APIs expose metrics in the Prometheus format at the `/prometheus-metrics` endpoint.

+For details on the metrics targets for YugabyteDB, see [Monitoring with Prometheus](../../reference/configuration/default-ports/#monitoring-with-prometheus).

 If you haven't installed YugabyteDB yet, do so first by following the [Quick Start](../../quick-start/install/) guide.